-At around 8:40 p.m., Burness was reporting on Denver’s Colfax Avenue when police deployed tear gas at protesters, a scene he described as “utter chaos.”
+At around 8:40 p.m., Burness was reporting on Denver’s Colfax Avenue downtown when police deployed tear gas at protesters, a scene he described as “utter chaos.”
 He told the U.S. Press Freedom Tracker that he was hit in the back by a pepper ball.

 Burness followed protesters as they moved toward the headquarters of the Denver Police Department.
-Shortly after 10 p.m., police clad in riot gear began firing projectiles into the crowd, Burness said.
+Shortly after 10 p.m., police clad in riot gear began firing projectiles into the crowd, he said.
 Burness ran away from the clash, shouting “Press!”
 He said he was hit four times by projectiles, once in the temple, twice in his side, and once in his upper thigh.
 He was left with two “very big welts” on his side, and a small bump on his head.

 Burness, who does not believe he was being singled out when he was hit, posted about the attack on Twitter, calling it the “most violent single moment I’ve covered over these four days.”